dmliao/amorphous/now.md

 * being a college student (it's taking up a lot of my time!)
 * writing a fantasy novel for my senior thesis
+* creating a Twinefic or two for class projects
+* learning Unity 3D (...also for a class project)
 * developing a dungeon-crawling RPG video game named **Farsider**

 # What I will be doing: <span class='small'>if things go according to plan</span>